cjacker/opensource-toolchain-avr/README.md

 # 7. how to make your own HV Serial UPDI programer

-[In this repo](https://github.com/cjacker/hv-serial-updi-programmer) I provide a simple circuit here that you can make a HV UPDI/Debugwire adapter by yourself, it can work with CH34x and other USB serial adapter (requires RTS pin).
+[In this repo](https://github.com/cjacker/hv-serial-updi-programmer) I provide a simple circuit that you can make a HV UPDI/Debugwire adapter by yourself, it can work with CH34x and other USB serial adapter (requires RTS pin).
 This adapter can work as debugwire, updi and HV UPDI programmer, and **it does NOT need any code changes to pyupdi**.

 <img src="https://github.com/cjacker/hv-serial-updi-programmer/blob/main/hv-serial-updi.png" width="50%"/>